 In the words of famous atheist, theoretical physicist, and cosmologist of Cambridge University, Stephen Hawking, “[T]he Universe is a machine governed by principles or laws—laws that can be understood by the human mind....
 But what’s really important is that these physical laws, as well as being unchangeable, are universal.
 They apply not just to the flight of the ball, but to the motion of a planet and everything else in the Universe” (“Curiosity…,” 2011, emp. added).
 As with everything else in the law-abiding Universe, reproduction behaves in accordance with governing laws.
 Life produces according to its kind.

 The Bible, which articulates the Creation model in simple terms, stated long ago a truth that has stood the test of time and continues to be verified by modern science.
 God made living creatures and then established the ordinances which would govern their reproduction.
-The phrase “according to its kind” is used repeatedly (Genesis 1:11,12,21,24,25), highlighting the clear barriers that God established between various forms of life—distinctions which evolutionary theory seeks to dissolve.
+The phrase “according to its kind” is used repeatedly (Genesis 1:11,12,21,24,25), highlighting the fact that God created distinct creatures from the beginning.
+They did not evolve from previous kinds of creatures, and such passages further allude to the existence of barriers that God established between various forms of life—distinctions which evolutionary theory seeks to dissolve.
+God personally created life (i.e., “living creatures/things”—Genesis 1:21,24-25; 2:7) and further instituted the Law of Biogenesis by telling the natural realm (i.e., “Earth”) how life was to be multiplied: “bring forth the living creature according to its kind” (Genesis 1:24).
 [NOTE: The word “kind” was written in Genesis long before the modern taxonomic categories developed.
-While there may be no direct equivalent to the present taxonomic system, the “family” of a creature may be the best parallel in most cases.]
-Genesis 1:11-12 and 1:24 recount for us the general law that God wrote at the creation of the Universe regarding life and reproduction: plants and animals were to reproduce “according to their kind.”
-That simple statement has profound import and denies the theory of evolution, which requires inter-kind leaps—evolution across phylogenic boundaries—prohibited by the evidence from genetics.
+While there may be no direct equivalent to the present taxonomic system, the “family” of a creature may be the best parallel in most cases (cf. Wood and Murray, 2003).]
+That general rule is precisely what we see occurring in nature.
+Indeed, “whatever a man sows, that he will also reap” (Galatians 6:7)—Paul’s articulation of a Universal law of nature.
+In the words of Jesus, “For every tree is known by its own fruit.
+For men do not gather figs from thorns, nor do they gather grapes from a bramble bush” (Luke 6:44).
+That simple concept has profound implications and denies the theory of evolution, which requires inter-kind leaps—evolution across phylogenic boundaries—prohibited by the evidence from genetics.
 The Creation model, however, passes the genetics test with flying colors.

 Ayala, Francisco (1968), “Genotype, Environment, and Population Numbers,” Science, 162:1436.